linode/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

 ### Seting up Database

 Before you proceed, you need to setup a database first.
 For that, login to the MySQL server first.
+Replace `user` with your MySQL user.

 	mysql -u user -p